robertorosero/pyhtonmig/Doc/reference/datamodel.rst

       pair: class; attribute

-   When a class attribute reference (for class :class:`C`, say) would yield a user-defined function object or an unbound user-defined method object whose associated class is either :class:`C` or one of its base classes, it is transformed into an unbound user-defined method object whose :attr:`im_class` attribute is :class:`C`.
-When it would yield a class method object, it is transformed into a bound user-defined method object whose :attr:`im_class` and :attr:`im_self` attributes are both :class:`C`.
+   When a class attribute reference (for class :class:`C`, say) would yield a class method object, it is transformed into an instance method object whose :attr:`__self__` attributes is :class:`C`.
 When it would yield a static method object, it is transformed into the object wrapped by the static method object.
 See section :ref:`descriptors` for another way in which attributes retrieved from a class may differ from those actually contained in its :attr:`__dict__`.

    .. index:: triple: class; attribute; assignment